 The best time to visit Aruba also depends if you can get the deals on price for flights and accommodation.
 During low season (May – November) you can find cheap flights and accommodation in Aruba online (you also avoid tourist crowds during low season).
 You’ll also find more deals on airfare and places to stay by visiting Aruba during the hurricane season (June – November).
-Aruba is not in the direct path of Hurricanes in the Caribbean, and is rarely affected by storms (take advantage of this).
+Aruba is not in the direct path of hurricanes in the Caribbean and is rarely affected by storms (take advantage of this).

-Few Facts About Aruba
+a Few Facts About Aruba

 You’ve never heard of Aruba before?